 The 2023-2025 PSUs are earned based on achievement of pre-established cumulative adjusted net income per share goals over the three-year performance period running from November 1, 2022 - October 31, 2025, as illustrated in the following table.
-The number of shares that may be earned and paid ranges from 50% of target PSUs granted for threshold performance of 70% of the target performance goal, 100% for achieving the target performance goal, and 200% for achieving the maximum performance of 130% of the target performance goal; no amounts are earned for performance below threshold level.
+The number of shares that may be earned and paid ranges from 50% of target PSUs granted for threshold performance of 70% of the target performance goal, 100% for achieving the target performance of 130% of the target performance goal; no amounts are earned for performance below threshold level.